rkgofiitk/academic-issues.github.io/Topics/shortageOfSkilledProgrammers.md

 ex-employees from joining the competitors like IBM, Cognizant, TCS, Tech Mahindra, LT infotech.
 I am not sure if such an agreement could be enforceable by the law of the land.

 The HR depts of the companies come up with such stupid rules from time to time to exert their control over recruits.
-One of the fundamental issues in the attrition rate that the software industry faces now could be due to the clash of HR specialists and core technical specialists.
+One of the fundamental reasons for the high attrition rate in software companies could the unending clash between HR dept and core technical specialists both at individual and group levels.
-Ironically, the HR specialists contribute little to the revenue earnings of a company.
+Ironically, the HR dept contribute little to the revenue earnings of a company.
 But they can control core specialists due to their proximity to the administration and the management.
 Consequently, the frustration among core specialists is high, and it contributes to high attrition rate.
+NDAs intentionally drafted in universal clauses to prevent a technical expert from expanding new ideas at a different place.
+There is a tendency among specialists to keep innovation within self.
 The above narrative aims to build the background that led to the shortage of skilled programmers.
 The lack of skilled programmers has cascading effects on software industries.
 Let me list out only a few:

 - Companies compete against one another to lure trained professionals.
 - Professionals with more than one job offer a bargain for better offers.